Jean-Yves Kerjean

-Jean-Yves Kerjean (born 25 June 1958 in Ploudalmézeau) is a French retired football coach and footballer who is last known to have managed Stade Brestois B in his home country.
+Jean-Yves Kerjean (born 25 June 1958) is a French retired football coach and footballer who is last known to have managed Stade Brestois B in his home country.

 South Africa

 Given the Orlando Pirates head coach post in 2001 after several negotiations, Kerjean was obstinate about his system of promoting young talents near the end of the year and guided the Bucs to third-place in the league and a 3–0 triumph over Kaizer Chiefs in the Soweto Derby.
 However, he was discharged from his post in summer 2002 following poor results and the failure of his young talent system.
 After a stop in Dubai, Kerjean was announced as head coach of Black Leopards in 2005, aiming for a top eight finish before being dismissed a month later.

 Reflecting on his stay in South Africa, the French mentor claimed that safety was an issue and that he had to be accompanied by bodyguards.

 He applied to coach a few South African clubs in 2010.